GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/with-three-js/index.md

 **Add Child**
 Add 3D Object as child to 3D object.

-**Built-In 3D WithThreeJS (Ultra Super Experimental)**
-Use this action in place of the "Create 3D Scene" action.
-The built-in 3D axes are different from the axes in WithThreeJS.
-Some WithThreeJS features are not available.
-⚠️ This may be deprecated in the future.

 **3D Camera Look At 3D Object**
 3D Camera Look At 3D Object